dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 {{% notice "note" %}}
 This feature was introduced in [v1.1.0](https://github.com/dgraph-io/dgraph/releases/tag/v1.1.0).
+The Dgraph ACL tool is deprecated and would be removed in the next release.
+ACL changes can be made by using the `/admin` GraphQL endpoint on any Alpha node.
 {{% /notice %}}

 Access Control List (ACL) provides access protection to your data stored in